jetphp/jetphp.github.io/models/start.md

 ### Start

-The start model's used for managing POST and GET data securely and correctly filter sessions.
+This model is used for managing POST and GET data securely and correctly filter sessions.

 #### How to use?